"Easy to use and great for finding what the best deal is."Derek, January 2020

 Some lenders use a soft credit check to pre-approve loan offers.
 A soft credit check also occurs when you check your own credit score.
 These will not affect your credit rating.
 A hard credit search would occur when you’re applying for a loan or credit card.
 These searches will show up on your credit profile and may affect your score, although in many cases only temporarily.

-Am I eligible to get a bad credit loan?
+Am I eligible to get a poor credit loan?

 To find out if you can be approved for a loan, simply answer a few questions and we’ll allow lenders to carry out a soft credit search to see if they can offer you credit.